What is the GDPR?

 Learn more about how Gigya approaches data security and privacy in our Trust pages.

 The Gigya Privacy by Design Program, Delivered by GigyaWorks Global Services

 The Gigya Privacy by Design Program is a customized-per-client engagement between clients and the GigyaWorks Global Services team.
-The goal of the program is to help businesses prepare to meet the requirements of the GDPR and other regional privacy regulations for their customer identity and access management (CIAM) implementations.
-Download our data sheet to learn how, in five steps, we help businesses build CIAM strategies and solutions based on privacy by design.
+The goal of the program is to help businesses prepare to meet the requirements of the GDPR and other regional privacy regulations for their customer identity and preference management implementations.
+Download our data sheet to learn how, in five steps, we help businesses build customer identity strategies and solutions based on privacy by design.

 Gigya’s Answers to your Questions about GDPR

-As the leading provider of Customer Identity and Access Management (CIAM), we are often asked by our clients about the upcoming European Union’s General Data Protection Regulation (GDPR) and what it means for their customer identity strategies.
+As the leading provider of customer identity and preference management solutions, we are often asked by our clients about the upcoming European Union’s General Data Protection Regulation (GDPR) and what it means for their customer identity strategies.
 More importantly, clients are wondering what we will do to help them become GDPR compliant before the May 25th, 2018 deadline with respect to their customer identity and access management solution.
-We’ve gathered the most commonly asked GDPR questions and provided the answers to help you understand the complexities of the regulation and Gigya’s solution to addressing those challenges with our Gigya Privacy by Design Program.
+We’ve gathered the most commonly asked GDPR questions and provided the answers to help you understand the complexities of the regulation and Gigya’s solutions to addressing those challenges with our Gigya Privacy by Design Program.

 - When is the GDPR coming into effect?

 The regulation will take effect on May 25th, 2018.

 - Who does the GDPR affect?